Allan Park (Charleston, South Carolina)

 Allan Park is a park in Charleston, South Carolina.
 The parcel of land was donated to the City of Charleston by Amey Allan, the widow of James Allan and the developer of most of the eastern half of Hampton Park Terrace parks on the peninsula, on March 23, 1920.
 The park is lined with oak trees which replaced the palmetto trees in the original plans.

 Allan Park was included in the original plans for the development of the southeastern portion of Hampton Park Terrace, recorded in 1912.
 It is unknown if the landscaping was actually installed before the park's dedication or was merely conceptual.

+In contrast to nearby Hampton Park, the city’s largest park on the peninsula, Allan Park is one of the smallest.
+The parcel of land was donated to the City of Charleston by Mrs. Amey Allan, the widow of James Allan and the developer of most of the eastern half of Hampton Park Terrace.
+City Council had accepted the gift on March 23, 1920, but it was not recorded until August 16, 1921, and includes a term calling for its reversion to the family if ever not used for a park.
+The first reference to the park appeared in the 1922 City Year Book in a report from the Parks Commission.
+That year the following report was made:

+The ground out of which this park was formed was given to the City by Mrs. Jas.
+Allen (sic), for whom it is named, the physical outline of the Park was proposed by the Supervisor, the actual work was done under contract by the Simons & Mayrant Co., at a cost of $780.00.
+The Light was donated by the Rubin Electrical Co., which has added much to the beauty of this little Park, which is very much appreciated by the residents in the immediate neighborhood, and makes a very nice spot where children play.